analytixncs/naviga-analytics-docs/docs/informer/informer-basics.md

    Give the dataset a name and choose the sheet (this is an excel file) that the data is located on.

-2. **OR,** Click on the New Dataset button and choose upload a file:
+2. **OR,** Click on the New button and choose Dataset then upload a file:

    ![1574192719800](images/informer_tips_009.png)